aleksnyder/aleksnyder.net/content/resume/_index.md

 Full-stack developer responsible for enhancing and maintaining elastic.co.

-* Automated workflows to improve handling of tedious tasks, such as checking API token validity.
+* Re-engineered the search experience on elastic.co to deliver context-driven results enhanced by AI.
+* Developed a script to migrate over 2,000 Jira tickets, all comments in those tickets, and all referenced assets from those tickets into GitHub.
+* Architected and implemented an application framework for introducing potential customers to Elastic pricing structures and the features available in each tier and solution.
-* Improved developer experience by introducing pull requests, coding standards, and vault.
+* Improved developer experience by introducing pull requests, coding standards, and Vault.
 * Coordinated with multiple teams to build out new features and improvements for elastic.co.
-* Enhanced the user experience by reliably incorporating third party services into the site.

 **Lead Engineer - Booz Allen Hamilton** (March 2015 - June 2022)